 Have inquisitive children or other pets in the house?
 Make sure they can’t get at your tarantulas.
 Kids will be kids, and if you intend on bringing tarantulas in to a home with children, it’s your responsibility to ensure that your children are educated and insulated from any harm befalling them.

-With regards to dogs, we have a PDF report detailing 9 bites to humans and 7 bites to dogs by the Selenocosmia spp. and by two Phlogiellus spp in Australia.
+With regards to dogs, we have a PDF report detailing 9 bites to humans and 7 bites to dogs by the Selenocosmia spp. and by two Phlogiellus spp., in Australia.
 In all 9 human bites, pain, swelling and mechanical damage from the bites themselves were all that were reported.
-However, in all 7 cases where dogs were bitten, within 30 minutes and 2 hours after being bitten, the dogs died.
+However, in all 7 cases where dogs were bitten, within 30 minutes and 2 hours after being bitten, the dogs all died.
 This is not necessarily the case with all tarantulas, but again, insufficient studies have been done to prove otherwise.